THIS IS OUR UNIVERSE

-I experience the same mundane-sacred and ephemeral quality in the music-making and devised, semi-improvised, collaborative process of the live/not-live performances of “This is our universe” with Thomas and Hsin-Jung.
+I experience the same mundane-sacred and ephemeral quality in the music making and devised, improvised/semi-improvised collaborative process of “This is our universe” with Thomas and Hsin-Jung.
 As musicians, we touch each others’ sounds, like a wash of pigment sprayed cross paper and absorbed in unexpected curves and forms: bow on strings, fingers on keys, notes loosen from instruments, and breath low in the belly vibrates membranes in connection and response.
 Piano.
 Double bass.
 My voice, my words, Woolf’s words.
-We are three (Virginia makes four), “ever translucent” (my words, not her's) to each other.
-The creative musical experience is like gossamer, and as Woolf writes so evocatively, “even my body now lets the light through” (45).
+We are three (Virginia makes four); “ever translucent” (my words, not her's) to each other.
+The creative musical experience is like gossamer, and as Woolf writes so evocatively, “even my body now lets the light through.”

-I reach back to 1931 and s Woolf reaches forward, nearly one hundred years later.
+We reach back to 1931 and Woolf reaches forward, nearly one hundred years later.
 We combine to make something new, surprising, precious, and un-repeatable.
 Thank you, listeners, for sharing in this experience.

 And with many thanks to Hsin-Jung Tsai and Thomas Helton for their creativity and work on this project, and to the Houston Composers Salon for this Houston premiere.

 Virginia Woolf’s text for This is our universe is used by permission from The Society of Authors as the Literary Representative of the Estate of Virginia Woolf.